mainlandbigband/mainlandbigband.github.io/content/players-wanted.md

 The band is in need of more saxophones to join its reed section.

-Trombone Players Wanted
+Drummer Wanted
 -----------------
-The band is in need of another trombonist.
-Experience reading treble clef would be helpful, but we can teach you how if you can't already!
+The band is in need of a new drummer to join its rhythm section.